dfaile/Nobl9-onboarding-app/README.md

 1. Open the application in your browser.
 2. Enter the appID (project name) in the designated field.
    - The appID must contain only letters, numbers, and hyphens.
-3. Add user groups by clicking "Add User Group" and entering comma-separated user IDs along with their roles.
+3. Add user by filling in the form.
    - Each user group must specify a role (Owner, Editor, Viewer, or Integrations user).
    - Maximum 8 users per project.
 4. Review the project details in the confirmation dialog.